JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 empirical floor), not in the geometry model.

-**There are no exceptions**: nothing with state in its subtree is ever synthesized per-module — a domain root like wireguard's `encrypt_dataflow` (Reg/Feedback in its FIFOs/interlocks) is estimated, not measured.
-The calibration that used to come from measuring domain roots comes instead from the **measurement frontier** (`FUNC_IS_TOPMOST_COMB`): the topmost fully-combinational funcs — the largest subtrees with no Reg/Feedback anywhere inside, where measured == input→output through-delay *by
+**There are no exceptions**: nothing with state in its subtree is ever synthesized per-module — a subtree root like wireguard's `encrypt_dataflow` (Reg/Feedback in its FIFOs/interlocks) is estimated, not measured.
+The calibration that used to come from measuring subtree roots comes instead from the **measurement frontier** (`FUNC_IS_TOPMOST_COMB`): the topmost fully-combinational funcs — the largest subtrees with no Reg/Feedback anywhere inside, where measured == input→output through-delay *by